belindaviljoen/proj-usgs-earthquake-pipeline/README.md

 > While building this, I ran into a few interesting challenges.
 For example, the `place` field in the USGS data doesn't follow a consistent format (some entries include both city and country, others only regions).
 To extract countries or regions, I used a basic string-splitting approach.
 It works for most cases, but I'd consider geolocation enrichment for more accuracy in a production setting.

 The output is saved as `.csv` files, which makes it easy to review the results or plug into downstream tools.
-In a production environment, I'd likely make use of `.parquet` format due to its efficiency and support for schema evolution.
+In a production environment, I would make use of `.parquet` format due to its efficiency and support for schema evolution.

 ## Pipeline Structure